General infinitesimal variations of Hodge structure of ample curves in surfaces: Generalized Jacobian ideals and rings

 \section{Generalized Jacobian ideals and rings}

-The main technical tool to prove Theorem \ref{main-thm} will be generalized Jacobian ideals and rings, which were introduced by Green in \cite{Green-hypersurfaces} in order to prove the infinitesimal Torelli theorem for sufficiently ample smooth hypersurfaces, as well as to study the local structure of the associated period maps.
-We will actually need some more precise results than those developed by Green.
+The main technical tool to prove Theorem \ref{main-thm} will be generalized Jacobian ideals and rings, which were introduced by Green in \cite{Green-hypersurfaces}, in order to prove the infinitesimal Torelli theorem for sufficiently ample smooth hypersurfaces, as well as to study the local structure of the associated period maps.
+We will actually need some more precise results than those developed by Green, since his main assumption is that the line bundle $L$ is sufficiently ample, which is mostly used to ensure the vanishing of enough cohomology groups.
+But we will actually need a better control of which cohomology groups need to vanish for the statements to hold, and also to understand up to what extent these vanishings might fail.
+For example, Lemma \ref{lem:top-isomorphism} is the first assertion in \cite[Theorem 2.15]{Green-hypersurfaces}, while Propositions \ref{prop:duality-K+L} and \ref{prop:duality-L} explain why and by how much the second statement of \cite[Theorem 2.15]{Green-hypersurfaces} fails in some crucial cases.

 For the sake of completeness, we will recall the construction of generalized Jacobian ideals.
 Since the constructions and first results make sense for (smooth) hypersurfaces on complex manifolds of arbitrary dimension, we start with this more general setting.
 Only at the end of the section we will restrict ourselves to the case of curves moving on surfaces.